exogen/foobot-graphql/README.md

 The `foobotGraphQL` middleware function accepts the following options:

 * **`client`**: A custom API client instance to use.
-See the [API submodule](src/api.js) for help with creating a custom instance.
+See the [client submodule](src/client.js) for help with creating a custom instance.
 * Any remaining See the [express-graphql][] documentation for

 ### Environment Variables